JOIN PROBUS TODAY!

 In addition to already having several languages under her belt, (Italian, Spanish and Russian) Ambre is immersed in her second year of studying the Chinese language (Mandarin) ahead of a trip to China in 2024.

-In early 2024 Ambre will release her first documentary on music education.
+In early 2024 Ambre released her first documentary on music education.
 You can visit Ambre's website here.

 Painting Workshop: Maria Polmeer